How I became an expert in Workforce Strategy

 I am a native of Iowa.
-My grandfather's father had come to America through Ellis Island from Ireland to escape famine.
+My grandfather's father came to America through Ellis Island from Ireland to escape famine.
 My father's ancestry dates back to 1683 in Krefeld Palatinate, Normandy near the Rhine River.
-I grew up in a small Mississippi River town, but spend summers on my relatives' farms in southwest Iowa, better known then as "tornado alley."
-You could say I'm old school but have been known to envision the future in the application of technology.
+I grew up in a small town in Iowa on Mississippi River, but spent summers on my relatives' farms in southwest Iowa, better known then as "tornado alley."

 After high school, then college at Kansas University, and piloting Navy helicopters during the Vietnam era, I embarked on a newspaper publishing career studying Journalism and Marketing at Drake University in Des Moines, Iowa.
-I rose through the ranks as a newspaper business executive for the Des Moines Register, Chicago Tribune, Charlotte Observer, and Memphis Commercial Appeal.
-I also have been an entrepreneur in several capacities and worked with companies that designed and installed large data center and network command center technologies.
-That led me to train and coaching the use of those technologies -- a franchised technical training facility (actually two) in Atlanta where we hosted as many as 30,000 enterprise learners from all industries from around the world annually.
-Obviously, on-sight enterprise software preceded the many forms of now widely used on-line training technologies.
+I rose through the ranks as a newspaper business executive in thirteen years for the Des Moines Register, Chicago Tribune, Charlotte Observer, and Memphis Commercial Appeal.
+I've also been an entrepreneur in several capacities and worked with companies that designed and installed large data centers and network command center technologies.
+That led me to train and coach the use of those enterprise technologies -- a franchised technical training facility (actually two) in Atlanta where we hosted as many as 30,000 enterprise learners from all industries from around the world annually.
+On-Sight, instructor-led training for enterprise software preceded the many forms of now widely used online training technologies.
+You could say I'm old school but have been known to envision the future in the application of technology.

-How would all this affect training skills necessary to keep pace?
-More importantly, how would this effect the ability of my grandchildren and their grandchildren to have the same opportunities which were available to me?
-As I began to research these concerns more closely, the more I learned a tectonic shift was underway creating a business killing tsunami that would bring sweeping changes to how work will be accomplished.
+How would all this affect workforce training for the skills necessary to keep pace?
+More importantly, how would this affect the ability of my grandchildren and their grandchildren to have the same opportunities which were available to me?
+As I began to research these concerns more closely, the more I learned a tectonic shift was underway creating a business-killing tsunami that would bring sweeping changes to how work is accomplished.

-Using a pen name, I am the author of "BOOMERVILLE: Getting off the Corporate Merry-Go-Round," a surprising look at how work will be accomplished in the new "Gig Economy" and the impact of 60 million baby boomers yet to leave the permanent workforce.
+Using research and a pen name, I authored "BOOMERVILLE: Getting off the Corporate Merry-Go-Round," a surprising look at how work will be organized and accomplished in the new "Gig Economy" and the impact of 60 million baby boomers leaving the permanent workforce.
 My work-life experience plus months of research and due diligence were combined in developing this book.

-I have spoken at trade conferences, local business associations, industry conferences and events on these life learned subjects over the last three decades.
+I have spoken at trade conferences, local business associations, industry conferences, and events on these life learned subjects over the last three decades.